NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 Before the PA can be implemented using these high-performance methods, the algorithm must be decomposed into its central components.
 The Parareal algorithm begins by partitioning a single IVP into several IVPs on smaller domains via an initial, inaccurate, "root" solution.
 Then each of the "subproblems" are solved using a sequential, accurate method on different threads at the same time.
 The final data for each of the subsolutions is then combined with the respective data of the root solution to yield a more accurate (i.e. "corrected") root solution.
 This new root solution is then used to repeat the process until convergence.

 The interpretation of the PA in terms of these recursive subproblems makes the algorithm _almost_ embarrassingly parallel; the corrections to the root solution need to be done sequentially.
 In addition to this structure, the algorithms being evaluated in parallel manifestly depend on simple arithmetic; because of this simplicity, the PA is well-suited to be evaluated on the GPU.
 Likewise, distributed methods can be combined with GPU evaluation for further parallelization for either a single model (taking advantaged of the recursive nature of the PA) or a system of models.

+// Include roadmap for this section; i.e. explicitly tell the reader what's to come.
+Like section names
+// e.g. This chapter begins with a presentation on the Parareal Algorithm, etc.

 #let tmax = 8
 #let threads = 8